jenkinsci/jenkins/README.md

 # Source
 Our latest and greatest source of Jenkins can be found on [GitHub].
-Fork us!
+Feel free to fork us!

 # Contributing to Jenkins